 Shares Available for Awards: Adjustments.
-Subject to adjustment as provided in the Equity Plan, the aggregate number of shares of common stock reserved and available for issuance pursuant to awards granted under the Equity Plan at December 31, 2021 is 1,191,383.
-There are also 38,454 shares of our 11% Series A Cumulative Redeemable Perpetual Preferred Stock reserved and available for issuance under the Equity Plan.
+Subject to adjustment as provided in the Equity Plan, the aggregate number of shares of common stock reserved and available for issuance pursuant to awards granted under the Equity Plan at December 31, 2022 is 1,498,492.
+Also at December 31, 2022, there are 100,000 8.75% Series B Cumulative Redeemable Perpetual Preferred Stock reserved and available for issuance under the Equity Plan.
 In the event of a nonreciprocal transaction between CareCloud and its shareholders that causes the per share value of the common stock to change (including, without limitation, any stock dividend, stock split, spin-off, rights offering, or large nonrecurring cash dividend), the share authorization limits under the Equity Plan will be adjusted proportionately, and the Compensation Committee must make such adjustments to the Equity Plan and awards as it deems necessary, in its sole discretion, to prevent dilution or enlargement of rights immediately resulting from such transaction.